How to Stay Safe While Surfing the Internet

 Encourage Safe Social Networking

 If your child uses social media, help them set up their profiles with the highest privacy settings possible and teach them about the potential risks of sharing their personal information, photos, and locations.
 Remind them that once something is posted online, it may have lasting consequences.
-Digital footprints of what’s posted on the internet can be almost impossible to disappear completely, and even if deleted, it might be too late to prevent potential harm.
+Digital footprints of what’s posted on the internet can be almost impossible to remove completely, and even if deleted, it might be too late to prevent potential harm.

 Know the Warning Signs